NLESC-JCER/run-cpp-on-web/run-your-c++-code-on-the-web/README.md

 We thank to Lourens Veen and Patrick Bos for their useful comments which improved the clarity of the final text.

 Please feel free to get in touch with the generalization team at the Netherlands eScience Center: generalization@esciencecenter.nl

+## Where to go from here?

+In upcoming blogs we will see how we can perform the computation without blocking the user interface, how to make a nice interactive form, and how to make a visualization to show data from each iteration.
+We'll wrap up the series in a final blog that combines the topics of the whole series in a full-featured web application.

+If you enjoyed this article, make sure to give us a clap!